 - Carbon Emissions Data for 2002 from the Vulcan Project.

-- Stay current with the latest data from the US Census Bureau, which is added to the site as soon
+- Stay current with the latest data from the U.S. Census Bureau, which is processed and added to the site as soon as it is released.

 Tools & Features

-- Locate geographies with the address find tool.
+- Search for geographies with ease using the address find tool.

-- Graph and chart data with easy on-screen tools to investigate the data and communicate your
+- Graph and chart data with easy on-screen tools to investigate the information and communicate your findings.

 - Save projects in your personal MyExplorer account for archiving, collaboration, and more.

-- Share your creations in presentations and online.
-Maps can be shared through email, Facebook, and
+- Share your creations in presentations and online through email, social media and website embeds.

 - Create data reports at all geographic levels, including state, county, census tract, block group, zip code, and census place (where the data exist).